yojeep/Parallel_hash_map/lib/parallel_hashmap/README.md

 - Easy to **forward declare**: just include `phmap_fwd_decl.h` in your header files to forward declare Parallel Hashmap containers [note: this does not work currently for hash maps with pointer keys]

-- **Dump/load** feature: when a hash map stores data that is `std::trivially_copyable`, the table can be dumped to disk and restored as a single array, very efficiently, and without requiring any hash computation.
+- **Dump/load** feature: when a `flat` hash map stores data that is `std::trivially_copyable`, the table can be dumped to disk and restored as a single array, very efficiently, and without requiring any hash computation.
 This is typically about 10 times faster than doing element-wise serialization to disk, but it will use 10% to 60% extra disk space.
-See `examples/serialize.cc`. _(hash map/set only)_
+See `examples/serialize.cc`. _(flat hash map/set only)_

-- **Tested** on Windows (vs2015 & vs2017, vs2019, Intel compiler 18 and 19), linux (g++ 4.8.4, 5, 6, 7, 8, clang++ 3.9, 4.0, 5.0) and MacOS (g++ and clang++) - click on travis and appveyor icons above for detailed test status.
+- **Tested** on Windows (vs2015 & vs2017, vs2019, vs2022, Intel compiler 18 and 19), linux (g++ 4.8, 5, 6, 7, 8, 9, 10, 11, 12, clang++ 3.9 to 16) and MacOS (g++ and clang++) - click on travis and appveyor icons above for detailed test status.

 - Automatic support for **boost's hash_value()** method for providing the hash function (see `examples/hash_value.h`).
 Also default hash support for `std::pair` and `std::tuple`.

 - **natvis** visualization support in Visual Studio _(hash map/set only)_

+@byronhe kindly provided this [Chinese translation](https://byronhe.com/post/2020/11/10/parallel-hashmap-btree-fast-multi-thread-intro/) of the README.md.

+## Parallel-hashmap or GTL?

+The observant among us may have noticed that I have two github repos, [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) and [gtl](https://github.com/greg7mdp/gtl), which both provide very similar functionality.
+Indeed the hash tables in both are equivalent and the code mostly the same.
+The main difference is that  [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) only requires a C++11 compiler, while  [gtl](https://github.com/greg7mdp/gtl) requires a C++20 compiler.

+My recommendation would be to use [gtl](https://github.com/greg7mdp/gtl) if you are compiling with C++20 or higher, and  [parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap) otherwise.
+While the included hash maps are equivalent, [gtl](https://github.com/greg7mdp/gtl) is where new development occurs, and it will include useful new classes.

 ## Fast *and*  memory friendly